By Allison Wheeler on | No Comments

 Seven pounds and twenty inches.
 A tuft of dark hair.
 Tiny fingers and even tinier toes.
 I am sure you can imagine the sweetness of a newborn baby.
 Capturing those small details and freezing them in time is the joy of a newborn photographer.

 A very long, exhausting four hours later the session would be finished.
-I was left with images that were cute and *mostly* technically correct (We all start somewhere, right?).
-But, I felt they lacked emotion, and that oomph I wanted to feel from the images was missing.
+I was left with images that were cute and *mostly* technically correct (we all start somewhere, right?).
+But, I felt that the images lacked emotion, and that oomph I wanted to feel from the images was missing.

 This always gives them the knowledge of where I will be shooting, and also gives them a chance to tidy up, if they want, prior to the session.
-(Cue daddy or grandma, because I know I did not want to clean my house after getting home from the hospital with a new baby!)
+(Cue daddy or grandma, because I know I did not want to clean my house after getting home from the hospital with a new baby)!

 It is critical to have lenses and camera bodies that make shooting indoors more successful.
 I typically use my 35mm.
 And I often have to bump up my ISO to compensate for the lack of light.
 Shooting with your aperture wide open (lower f-stop number) and/or a slower shutter speed will also allow more light on the sensor.

-I often encourage families to bring out blankets crocheted by great-grandma, parent's old stuffed animal (or in one image below, a championship water ski), or other item they find special.
-It adds that personal touch in the photos.
-I love finding ways to incorporate them.
+I often encourage families to bring out blankets crocheted by great-grandma, parent's old stuffed animal (or in one image below, a championship water ski), or other items they find special.
+Using these items will add a personal touch to the photos.

 I love being a fly on the wall as mom changes a diaper or dad rocks the baby to sleep.
-It's these moments that make the statement "a picture is worth 1000 words" come true.
+It's these moments that make the statement "A picture is worth 1000 words" come true.